310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Yuzuru %}
 Thank goodness.
-However, I see that you’re using a saw… This may be rude of me to say, but that’s quite unexpected from you.
+However, I’m surprised to see you using a saw… This may be rude of me to say, but that’s quite unexpected from you.

 What were you doing with it?
 {% endbubble %}

 {% bubble Midori %}
-I was repairing something a little, or more like, uh, what was it again… DIY?
+I was doing a bit of repairing, or more like, uh, what was it again… DIY?
 {% endbubble %}

 {% bubble Tori %}